Āryatārā Atiyoga

 Pure Land Rebirth Dhāraṇī / Infinite Life Dhāraṇī / The Larger Amitabha Dhāraṇī.

-oṃ amṛte । amṛta udbhave । amṛta saṃbhave । amṛta garbhe । amṛta siddhe । amṛta teje । amṛta vikrānte । amṛta vikrānta gāmine । amṛta gagana kṛtikare । amṛta duṃdubhi svare । sarva artha sādhane । sarva karma kleśa kṣayaṃkare svāhā । oṃ amitābha hrīḥ॥This prayer's central purpose is to pull out the fundamental cause of karmic obstacles, purifying the roots of past actions and opening the way
+oṃ amṛte । amṛta udbhave । amṛta saṃbhave । amṛta garbhe । amṛta siddhe । amṛta teje । amṛta vikrānte । amṛta vikrānta gāmine । amṛta gagana kṛtikare । amṛta duṃdubhi svare । sarva artha sādhane । sarva karma kleśa kṣayaṃkare svāhā । oṃ amitābha hrīḥ॥This prayer's central purpose is to pull out the fundamental cause of

-in the highest level of Sukhāvatī,
+support rebirth in the highest level of Sukhāvatī,

 the Pure Land of Amitābha.